Your Purebred Puppy, Honest Advice About Dogs and Dog Breeds

 Aussies are prone to losing pigment on their nose and muzzle – this can be caused by nasal solar dermatitis, vitiligo, or lupus, but most commonly it's a harmless condition called "snow nose", where the nose only loses pigment in the winter.

-2. Other health problems are environmental – caused by the way you raise your dog.
-My best-selling dog health book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to prevent environmental health problems by raising your Australian Shepherd puppy (or adult dog) in all the right ways.
+FREE eBOOK!
+My free online health care program, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to raise your Australian Shepherd in all the right ways that help prevent health problems.
+Become your dog's health care champion!